bidodev/react-instagram-lookalike/README.md

 - [x] Consider that you have to use **props** and pass data to components;

 ### New Project Roadmap
-*I've decided to seize the opportunity and add more features to this Project, therefore the new ROADMAP for this project is the follow*.
+*I've seized the opportunity to add more features to this Project, therefore the new ROADMAP for this project is the follow*.

 #### Frontend
 - [x] Lookalike Instagram Layout